Rare Franz Marc Prints on View at Galerie Thomas

 Marc had begun his career as a naturalist, poring over the surrounding Bavarian landscape, but an introduction to Kandinsky’s color theories transformed his quest into a search for the sublime.
 Colors came to embody emotional and spiritual states and animals were invested as symbols of purity.
-An encounter with cubism, futurism, and the work of Robert Delaunay in Paris in 1912 galvanized Marc toward an increasing simplification of line and form and a dismantlement of figures and pictorial space.
+An encounter with cubism, Robert Delaunay in Paris in 1912 galvanized Marc toward an increasing simplification of line and form and a dismantlement of figures and pictorial space.

 “Franz Marc: Gemälde - Werke auf Papier - Skulpturen” is on view at Galerie Thomas, Munich, Nov.
 21 2014–Jan.
 24, 2015.